Origin of donor compensation in monoclinic (Al$_x$Ga$_{1{\rm -}x})_2$O$_3$ alloys

 In conclusion, we used DFT with hybrid functionals to investigate cation vacancies in monoclinic AlGaO alloys.
 Our calculations show that the lowest formation energy cation vacancies in AlGaO$_3$ and Al$_2$O$_3$ are split-vacancy configurations, similar to those in Ga$_2$O$_3$.
 These vacancies have low formation energies for Fermi levels close to the conduction band.
-Once the alloy reaches an Al content around 16\%, this formation energy will become lower than that of a Si donor, implying that the vacancies will form in large enough concentrations to completely compensate intentional $n$-type doping in these alloys.
-These results explain the experimental observation of electrical compensation in these alloys.
-Finally, this effect is more prominent in O-rich growth conditions, as these conditions lead to lower vacancy formation energies compared to O-poor conditions.
+In O-poor conditions, Once the alloy reaches an Al content around 16\%, this formation energy will become lower than that of a Si donor, implying that the vacancies will form in large enough concentrations to completely compensate intentional $n$-type doping in these alloys.
+This effect is more prominent in O-rich growth conditions, as these conditions lead to lower vacancy formation energies compared to O-poor conditions, resulting in vacancies that are always lower in energy than Si near the CBM.
 O-poor growth conditions can therefore partially mitigate the vacancy compensation.
+These results explain the experimental observation of electrical compensation in these alloys, as these vacancies are likely to form in larger quantities than Si under most conditions.